What's next for O.J. Simpson?

 Simpson also reportedly has made $5 million in contributions to a retirement plan run by the Screen Actor's Guild, according to USA Today.

-Were families of Ron Goldman and Nicole Brown ever compensated?
+Were the Goldman and Brown families compensated?

 Simpson was found liable in a 1996 civil trial for the deaths of Goldman and Brown-Simpson, and was ordered to pay $33.5 million in damages -- more money than he had.
-Most of that money has never been collected.
+Most of that money has not been collected.

 He moved to Florida, where state law prevented his pension and home from being seized to pay the damages.
 Simpson's Heisman Trophy was ordered sold and brought in $230,000.